bryanpaget/ZonePresentationNovember2025/content/slides-en.md

 - **Enhanced monitoring** with real-time dashboards
 - **Expanded database connectors** for enterprise data sources
 - **Spark** for large-scale data processing

-**Coming Soon:**
-- Automated ML model deployment
-- Real-time inference capabilities
-- Collaborative data science features
-- Enhanced security and compliance tools
-- Expanded AI model selection
+- **AI model integration** - advancing from proof of concept

-> We're building the future of data science at StatCan,
+> We're building the future of data science at StatCan
-> one feature at a time.

 ---